How Much Does Custom Dog Photography Cost in Atlanta?

 You’re not just paying to meet someone with a camera for an hour at a park.

-The cost reflects the fact that this is custom art designed around the dog you love.
+The cost reflects the fact that this is custom art built around the dog you love.

 So what do people actually go home with?